syedbdusa/navii/README.md

 # Navii

-Project Utilizing AR-Kit on iOS to create an indoor mapping mapping soltion.
+Project Utilizing AR-Kit on iOS to create an indoor mapping mapping solution.

 First Created for Calhacks 2018 for which it was awarded 1st place.